hoophq/hoop/DEV.md

 ## Swagger / OpenAPI

 This project uses [swag](https://github.com/swaggo/swag) to generate the api documentation.
-The CI will generate the files on runtime, to generate it local install the version `1.16.3+` and run the command below:
+Make sure to generate it every time a change is made in the API:

 ```sh
 make generate-openapi-docs